 Great content can also help you to influence conversions.
 According to the Content Marketing Institute, 61% of customers in America decided to make purchases after reading recommendations on blogs.
 Search Engine Optimization (SEO) plays an integral role in improving brand visibility.
 Hence, optimized content can enhance your SEO efforts.
 It’s also an affordable way of bringing in new leads for your business.
 This holds true for small, medium, and large companies, as well as for freelancers who must learn to treat their work as a business.

 As a freelancer, your business needs to have quality content marketing strategies for maximum reach.
 Here are a few tips on how freelancers can use content marketing to help generate business.

 With content marketing, you first need to know your audience.
 Who is your ideal client?
 These define your buyer personas.
 For instance, if you’re looking to create content in the SaaS B2B space, who are the decision-makers that should know about you?
 Probably Chief Marketing Officers and senior marketing leaders in SaaS companies who manage marketing teams.
 Proper market research and accurate data will help you identify your target audience.
 People have different tastes, and your content may not be suitable for everyone.
 Hence, to drive in the right audience, you first need to get your target audience right.

 2. Have a strategy

-Before you begin, it’s essential to have a content marketing plan to know exactly where you need to invest your time and resources in.
+Before you begin, it’s essential to have a content marketing plan to know exactly where you need to invest your time and resources.
 Without a plan, you’ll find it hard to cover all the areas of marketing.
-Make sure to devote time to learning new things about content marketing and understanding what type of content suits your business needs.
+Make sure to devote time to learning the primary content marketing meaning, new things about content marketing, and understanding what type of content suits your business needs.
 When determining a strategy, ask yourself these questions:

 - Which platform should I post content on?
 Owned and earned?